priyankarpal/projectshut/README.md

 ## 🤏 Prerequisites

-- Make sure you installed NodeJs in your system.
+- Make sure you installed NodeJs in your system
 - Also, you have installed pnpm.

 ## 🧰 Tech Stack Used